raboof/spray/docs/documentation/spray-can/http-client/index.rst

 *spray-http* model classes.
 No matter whether this succeeds or not, the connection actor will always pass on all received headers to the application.
 Unknown headers as well as ones with invalid syntax (according to *spray*'s header parser) will be made available as ``RawHeader`` instances.
-For the ones exhibiting parsing errors a warning message is logged depending on the value of the ``illegal-header-warnings`` config setting.
+For the ones exhibiting parsing errors a warning message is logged depending on the value of the ``spray.can.client.parsing.illegal-header-warnings`` config setting.

 The following message headers are managed by the *spray-can* layer itself and as such are **ignored** if you "manually" add them to an outgoing request: